commercelayer/examples/solutions/dropin-basic-store-demo/README.md

 </script>
 ```

-2. Open the `index.html` file in a web browser.
+2. Run the `index.html` file with an HTTP server using `npx serve` or [VSCode Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

+> **Note**
+>
+> Opening the `index.html` file directly in Chrome browser will not work since cookies are disabled when the protocol is `file://` for security reasons.
+Always ensure to run the file with an HTTP server.